On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Notation conventions

 \section{Notation conventions}

 Throughout the text, we have used the following conventions.
 Capital letters $M, N$ will refer to matrix dimensions, input or filter size.
-On the "Proof-of-concept" Section 4, $M$ refers to the number of inputs and outputs in a quaternionic convolutional layer. and $N$ refers to the side size of the input and output images, or equivalently, the zero-padded kernels.
-Letters $\mu$,$\nu$ refer to pure unit quaternions, usually axes.
+On the "Proof-of-concept" Section 4, $N$ refers to the side size of the input and output images, or equivalently, the zero-padded kernels.
+Letters $\mu$,$\nu$ refer to pure unit quaternions, usually used as axes of a QFT.
 A QFT matrix is written as $Q_N^\mu$, referring to the matrix with side $N\times N$ and reference to axis $\mu$.
 Letters $\kappa$,$\lambda$ refer to left eigenvalues.
 They will be used with an exponent, $\lambda^\mu$, which is to refer to a left eigenvalue with respect to axis $\mu$.
 When we want to state that a left eigenvalue is related to a specific column of a QFT matrix as its eigenvector, we add a subscript, $\lambda^\mu_i$.
 Our ``by default'' ordering is hence with respect to the order of QFT columns (and not e.g. left eigenvalue magnitude).
 A vector or set of left eigenvalues is denoted boldface, $\llambda^\mu$.
 A conjugate element is denoted by a bar ($\bar{p}$).
 An element that has been produced after singular value clipping in the sense discussed in Section 4 is denoted with a ``check'' character on top: $\check{\Sigma}, \check{\Xi}$.

 Indexing, if not stated otherwise, is by default considered to be zero-indexed and ``modulo-N'' (so index $0$ is the same as index $N$, or $-1$ is the same as $N-1$ and so on).
 This convention is used in order to match the $w_N^\mu$ exponents definition of the QFT (eq.~5), which is very important for most of the subsequent theoretical results.